stansidel/app-store-reviews-mailer/README.md

 Download the project, build it with Xcode 8.
 Then you can archive it via Product > Archive, and export the archive as build products.
 Move the AppReviewsMailer.app file from the resulting folder into /usr/local.

+# Known Issues

+* It doesn't work well with Windows-based email clients.
+The issue is the console mail util doesn't add the encoding header to the mails sent.